 - 1. What is the acceptability of the two methods of routine testing? - 2.
-What are the barriers and facilitators to implementation of either routine testing strategy? - 3.
+What are the barriers and facilitators to implementation of ach of the routine testing strategies? - 3.
 How do context and process mechanisms influence the acceptability and implementation of testing (e.g. place of birth, preterm birth, age, socioeconomic group and ethnicity)?